dinesarun/GAB2018-Chennai/Others/2018-Developer-Opening.md

-SYNCFUSION is conducting Walk-in for .NET developers 2018 Pass outs (Fresher’s) on June 23, 2018,  Please find the details below:
+<b>SYNCFUSION is conducting Walk-in for .NET developers 2018 Pass outs (Fresherâ€™s) on June 23, 2018</b>

+Please find the details below,

 Software Developers: A unique opportunity at a product company